HY-UDBMS/AU-Join/README.md

 #### Tuning the algorithm

 The full list of arguments can be obtained by running `./AU-Esti --help` or `./AU-Join --help`.
-We attach them here or your convenience:
+We attach them here for your convenience:

 ##### AU-Esti Usage